Backdraft (film): Plot

 Rimgale and Brian go to Swayzak's home to confront him after learning of his connection to the three backdraft victims (Alan Seagrave, Donald Cosgrove, and Jeffery Holcomb) and interrupt a masked man about to set the residence on fire.
 The man attacks them with a flashlight but is burned on his shoulder by an electrical socket.
 Rimgale saves Brian and Swayzak from the house but is injured in an explosion.
 In his hospital bed, Rimgale tells Brian to revisit Bartel, who helps Brian realize that only a firefighter would be so careful as to not let backdraft fires rage out of control.

 Brian suspects Stephen but spots a burn in the shape of an electrical socket on Adcox's back.
 He reveals his suspicions to Stephen just before an alarm.
 When Brian realizes that Adcox has heard their exchange, he jumps aboard Truck 46 after borrowing some turnout gear.
 On their way to the fire, their truck crashes after dodging a taxi.
 Stephen confronts Adcox about the backdrafts during a multiple-alarm fire at a chemical plant.
 Adcox admits that he set the fires to kill Swayzak's associates because Swayzak benefited from firefighters' deaths and closed down firehouses.
 When an explosion destroys the catwalk that they are on, Stephen grabs Adcox's hand while hanging on to the remains of the catwalk.
 Stephen refuses Adcox's advice to let go of him and loses his grip on the catwalk.
-Stephen lands on the lower catwalk, but Adcox dies when he falls into the fire.
+Stephen lands on the lower catwalk, but Adcox is killed when he falls into the fire.
 Brian bravely battles the fire, allowing two firefighters to reach Stephen and carry him to safety.
 Stephen dies with Brian by his side on the way to the hospital, with his final request that Brian not reveal Adcox to be the perpetrator.

 After the funeral for Stephen and Adcox, Brian and Rimgale, with the help of the police, interrupt Swayzak at a press conference.
 Rimgale questions Swayzak on a fake manpower study that led to the deaths of several firemen including Stephen and Adcox.
 They also state that Swayzak engineered the downsizing of the CFD, destroying Swayzak's mayoral ambitions.
 Brian continues as a firefighter, carrying on his family's firefighting tradition, despite the loss of his father and brother.